bistro-its-berkeley/BISTRO-Starter-Kit/docs/Introduction_transportation_problem.md

 # A Brief Introduction to the Urban Transportation System Optimization Framework

-This document describes the goal and main components of the Uber Prize challenge, that is, the daily travel simulation environment, its inputs, and its outputs.
+This document describes the goal and main components of the Uber Prize challenge, that is, the daily travel simulation environment of BISTRO, its inputs, and its outputs.

 ## Goal of Round I: